gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 figured out how to reverse-engineer it.
 That's what led me into core
 development: in May 2002, the week after I graduated, I asked Alex how to get it into the standard library.
 He pointed me to python-dev.
-I sent the email in mid-June, Tom Picard responded and helped me through the process, and about a month later `time.strptime` was in.
+I sent the email in mid-June, François Pinard responded and helped me through the process, and about a month later `time.strptime` was in.
 I never unsubscribed.

 **When did you start posting your python-dev summaries?**